“After a lifetime of world travel, I’ve become fascinated that those in the third world don’t have the same perception of reality that we do.“

 Throughout this text, you will note that I emphasize Western Europe and the US when referring to developed countries, and I deliberately do not include Eastern Europe.

-I am a huge fan of visiting Eastern Europe, particularly some of the lesser-known countries like Bosnia and Bulgaria.
+I am a huge fan of visiting Eastern Europe, particularly some lesser-known countries like Bosnia and Bulgaria.
 They are inexpensive, and their history, culture, and lifestyle are very different from Western European countries.

 Want More Information On Third World Travel?

-My First World Travel Experiences
+My Developed Country Travel Experiences